Tuesday, January 21, 2014

 Preheat the oven to 375 degrees.
 Line 12 muffin cups with paper liners or spray lightly with nonstick cooking spray.

 In a medium bowl, whisk together flour, granulated sugar, cocoa powder, baking powder and salt.

 Melt coconut oil; let cool.
 In a large bowl, gently whisk together milk, egg and vanilla.
 Add cooled (but still liquid) oil; whisk until slightly frothy.
 Add dry ingredients; fold together just until well combined.
 Add cherries and chocolate chips; mix lightly but well.

 Divide batter among muffin cups.
 (An ice-cream scoop coated with nonstick cooking spray works well.)
 If desired, sprinkle lightly with coarse sugar.
-Bake until a toothpick inserted in the center comes out without any clinging crumbs.
+Bake for about 25 minutes, until a toothpick inserted in the center comes out without any clinging crumbs.
 Let cool for 5 minutes, then remove from pan.
 Serve warm or at room temperature.
 (Freeze any leftovers; warm slightly before serving.)

 Each muffin contains 269 calories; 15g fat (11g saturated fat); 18mg cholesterol; 214mg sodium; 36g carbohydrate (4g fiber, 22g sugars), 5g protein.